 - blood product transfusions

 - marrow stimulating agents

-- · immunosuppressive agents; or
+- immunosuppressive agents; or

 - bone marrow transplantation (including stem cell transplantation).

-Benign brain tumour (resulting in irreversible neurological deficit)
+Benign brain or spinal cord tumour (resulting in irreversible neurological deficit)

-A non-cancerous tumour in the brain, resulting in an irreversible neurological deficit which has caused:
+A benign tumour in the brain or spinal cord, causing an irreversible neurological deficit which results in you either:

-- a permanent impairment of at least 25% of the whole person function; or - you to be totally and permanently unable to perform any one of the activities of daily living without the standby assistance of another person.
+- suffering a permanent impairment of at least 25% of whole person function; or - being totally and permanently unable to perform any one of the activities of daily living; or - undergoing surgical removal of the tumour on the advice of a specialist medical practitioner in the field, such as a consultant neurologist or neurosurgeon.

-The presence of the underlying tumour must be confirmed by CT scan, MRI or other imaging studies.
+The presence of the underlying tumour must be confirmed on imaging studies such as computerised tomography (CT) scan, Magnetic Resonance Imaging (MRI) or other imaging studies.